 Community Board 8 has developed a 197-a plan for the site.
 By creating a new waterfront park at the former heliport site, the city will bring much needed open space to our community.
-Phase I of the park has been completed and Phase II is expected to start by the end of this year.
+Phase I of the park

 2.9 HEATH, SENIORS AND SOCIAL SERVICES